erc7579/erc7579-implementation/erc.md

 The Modular Smart Account can utilize modules to extend it's capabilities.

 #### Execution Methods

-Standardizing execute functions and separating them into granular methods, allows ERC-4337 SessionKey validation modules to easily scope, what transaction it is approving.

 To comply with this standard, smart accounts MUST implement ALL interfaces.
 If an account implementation elects to not support any of the execute methods, it MUST revert, in order to avoid unpredictable behavior with fallbacks.